-- Vaccines are the best way to protect people from Covid-19 and have already saved thousands of lives.
+- Vaccines are the best way to protect people from COVID-19 and have already saved thousands of lives.
 Everyone should continue to get their vaccination when asked to do so unless specifically advised otherwise. - As with all vaccines and medicines, the safety of COVID-19 vaccines is being continuously monitored - Cases of an extremely rare specific type of blood clot with low blood platelets continue to be investigated.

-Further information on the type of suspected adverse reactions (ADRs) reported for the COVID-19 mRNA Pfizer/BioNTech vaccine, the COVID-19 Oxford University/AstraZeneca vaccine and the COVID-19 Moderna vaccine is provided in Annex 1.
+Further information on the type of suspected adverse reactions (ADRs) reported for the COVID-19 mRNA Pfizer/BioNTech vaccine, the COVID-19 Vaccine AstraZeneca and the COVID-19 Vaccine Moderna is provided in Annex 1.
 It is important to read the attached guidance notes to ensure appropriate interpretation of the data.